Welcome to Oxford and District Cats Protection!

 award.
 Well done, Sheila!

-Let's find a home this month for DIXIE.
+Let's find a home this month for MORRIS.

 The January edition of our magazine, Cats Whiskers, is available now featuring "How to successfully introduce your new cat or kitten to your existing family pets" plus our regular reports.

 Established in 1988, we work through a network of fosterers, who provide temporary accommodation for needy cats until safe, loving, permanent homes can be found for them.
 The fosterers are supported by other volunteers who concentrate on fund-raising.